smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 Another issue to be aware of when using string_view is that the function member `data` is not guaranteed to return a C-string.
 Specifically, that function simply returns a pointer to the first character in the array that was passed to it.
 (It could return a pointer to a later character in the array if the function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#modification-efficiency' | relative_url }} ) was called earlier.)

 Listing C illustrates safe and unsafe uses of the `data` function member.
+The guidelines in Part 3 discusses the details, but briefly, it is better to avoid accessing the `data` function altogether.
+For example, insert a string_view directly to an output stream (as is done with sv6 in the last line of Listing C) instead of inserting the value returned from the `data` function.

 ---